isomerpages/tp-athleteservices/index.md

           url: /meet-the-team/permalink
         - title: Projects
           description: "Join us to discover what may affect your sports performance.
-Read about some of  our upcoming and completed ones. "
+Read about some of  our upcoming and completed projects we have done. "
           url: /projects/upcoming/permalink
         - title: Testing and Services
           description: Explore the range of testing and services we do to support